Speed to Fly: A Complete Guide to Cross Country Paragliding

 11. If you do fall out of a thermal, increase the diameter of your circle and you will have a better chance of finding the core again.

 13. Focus when thermalling but chill on glide.
 We can only concentrate hard for about 20 minutes of every hour.
+If you do not relax, you will never thermal well for long periods.

 14. On glide – eat a snack.
 If forces you to relax.